Donald Attig: 2008 single-handed feats

-Attig undertook further endurance and adventure “benchmark” voyages, repeating the route single‑handed in the same vessel, Omar’s River Bird.
-RTÉ’s Nationwide aired a segment about “Shannon Challenge 2008.”
+Attig later undertook further endurance and adventure "benchmark" voyages, repeating the route single‑handed in the same vessel, Omar's River Bird.
+RTÉ's Nationwide aired a segment about "Shannon Challenge 2008."

-Challenge boat featuring berths for a family, an enclosed toilet room, and a cast‑iron heating stove.

-At 1:30 a.m. on June 26, 2008, Attig departed Cormongan Beach on Lough Allen in County Leitrim but was driven back by wind and anchored about 30 m from the beach; after more than two days he proceeded toward the Inishmagrath marker.
-He reached the seaport of Foynes at 12:05 a.m. on August 16, 2008.
+At 1:30 a.m. on June 26, 2008, Attig set off from Cormongan Beach on Lough Allen in County Leitrim, only to be forced back by strong winds and left anchored roughly 30 metres from shore.
+After more than two days, he pushed on towards the Inishmagrath marker, eventually arriving at the port of Foynes at 12:05 a.m. on August 16, 2008.